haikal00/haikal00.github.io/_posts/2019-03-10-automated-vm-setup.markdown

 ---
 layout: post
-title:  "Automated Virtualbox VM Setup using cloud-init"
+title:  "Automated Virtualbox VM Setup"
 date:   2019-03-10
 categories: start virtualbox provision
+videoName: kickstart.mp4
 ---
+## Automated Virtualbox VM Setup with cloud-init
 This page is mainly following a [blog page] by Marko Vuksanovic, with slight modification.

 One of interesting alternative to automate Virtualbox VM setup is by making use of cloud-init.